 Tesco Everyday Value Shaving Foam and Tesco Sensitive Shave Gel are both made in the UK.
 Tesco clearly state country of origin both on the packaging and on their website, unlike say Waitrose – http://www.tesco.com

 The Bulldog range of men’s grooming products are mostly made in the UK.
 Shaving gel, shaving cream, face wash, deodorant, Beard Shampoo and Conditioner, Beard Oil, etc. Whilst most Bulldog products are made in the UK, some are foreign made.
-For example their foaming shave gel cans are made Belgium, although all the other Bulldog products I have seen are UK made.
+For example their foaming shave gel cans are made Belgium and their razors are foreign made, although all the other Bulldog products I have seen are UK made.
 They do not give country of origin on their website, so you’ll have to ask or look at the products themselves.
 They say on their website “We work with two main factories here in the UK in Frome, Somerset and in Preston, Lancashire.
 They make all of our skincare line.
 We also manufacture a small number of our products through specialist factories outside of the UK where they have unique skills” – https://www.bulldogskincare.com